awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 1. For **Associated security groups**, select an existing security group and then choose **Add security group**\.
 To remove a security group that's already associated, choose **Remove**\.
 When you're finished making changes, choose **Save**\.

-For more information, see [Control traffic to resources using security groups](VPC_SecurityGroups.md)\.
+For more information, see [Security groups](vpc-security-groups.md)\.

 ### Assign an Elastic IP address to an instance<a name="Add_IG_EIPs"></a>

 After you've launched an instance into the subnet, you must assign it an Elastic IP address if you want it to be reachable from the internet over IPv4\.

 **Note**
 If you assigned a public IPv4 address to your instance during launch, then your instance is reachable from the internet, and you do not need to assign it an Elastic IP address\.
-For more information about IP addressing for your instance, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.
+For more information about IP addressing for your instance, see [IP addressing for your VPCs and subnets](vpc-ip-addressing.md)\.

 **To allocate an Elastic IP address and assign it to an instance using the console**